oftenzhan/OftenDeck/tutorial/tutorial-1b.md

 ## Cycling Through Open Documents

 Now, whenever you open up a new document, the old previous files are still open, just running in the background.
 When I press, not rotate, the leftknob, it will rotate between all the documents running in the background.
-When I press it once, you'll see the TutorialPart1A.md.
-When I press it again, you will see the Welcome Screen, then the Scratch screen, and then back to this file, TutorialPart1B.md.
+When I press the leftknob once, you'll see all the files currently opened including `tutorial-1a.md`, the Emacs welcome screen, and the scratch buffer.

 ## Returning to Tutorial Part 1A